vinamrak/Hand-Gesture-Tracking-system/README.md

 # Tutorial

-To learn how the code works, you may watch our workshop video on youtube - <br/>
+To learn how the code works watch our workshop video on youtube - <br/>
 <https://youtu.be/SlqHa2R9RYg>